PruvoNet/loopback-getting-started/README.md

  - `note.js` - here we can customize the behaviour of the model
  - `note.json` - JSON description of the model

-We want that the `id` field of our model to be the PK and make it auto generated with UUID value.
+We want the `id` field of our model to be the PK and make it auto generated with UUID value.
 To do that, edit the `server/models/note.json` file by changing the `id` property to be as follows:
 ```json
 "id":
 {